johnwhitington/cpdf-source/cpdf.1.md

 ## Splitting to a given size

-We can split the file, if possible, to a maximum file size for each output PDF:

 **cpdf -split-max \<file size> in.pdf** \[-process-struct-trees] \[-utf8] **-o \<format>
 **

+Split the file, if possible, to a maximum file size (in bytes) for each output PDF.
+See above for format details.

 **-process-struct-trees**